jyp/boon/README.md

 The main variables to configure are:

 - boon-select-map, boon-moves-map, boon-command-map.
-Those are keymaps.
+(Those are keymaps.)
-- boon-enclosures, which can be customized.
+- boon-enclosures (can be `custom`ized.)

 Comparison with other modal layers for Emacs
 ---------------------------------------------